Substance Use

 Alcohol poisoning is a serious, dangerous condition.
 A person suspected of having alcohol poisoning must receive swift medical attention.

-Never leave a vulnerable person alone, and continually monitor them while waiting for an ambulance.
+Never leave a vulnerable person alone; continually monitor them while waiting for an ambulance.

-If you think yourself or a loved one might be at risk of consuming too much alcohol and has a problem with their alcohol intake then you might need guided help.
+If you think you or a loved one might be at risk of consuming too much alcohol and have a problem with their alcohol intake, then you might need guided help and medical advice.

-Zinnia Health’s admissions counselors are standing by to help those suffering from alcohol use disorders.
+Zinnia Health’s admissions counselors are standing by to help those suffering from alcohol use disorders or binge drinking.
 Contact our drug abuse hotline at (855) 430-9439 today.

 Call us